MODERATE-Project/moderate-diva-deployment/ansible-configurator/README.md

 ## Preparation step

-- Add an SSH key to Gitlab for cloning the repositories
-- Login to the Docker registry in gitlab with `docker login gitlab.linksfoundation.com:5050`
 - In every file `params.yml` (the general one and those in every subfolder), replace `PLCHLD_*` with the actual value to be used in the play.

 ### Configuration Templates